verk85/cpp-practice-projects/README.md

 # cpp-practice-projects
-C++ learning projects to get used to cpp
+C++ learning projects to get used to the language